⚠️ This tutorial is outdated

 Next, call the createTopic function to create a new topic.
 Rest assured that this function will do nothing if the topic already exists.

-Let’s create a function which generates a random integer as a unique identifier for each message later on.
-Please be noted that this is optional and not a mandatory requirement to do load testing.
+Let’s create a function that generates a random integer as a unique identifier for each message later on.
+Please note that this is optional and not a mandatory requirement to do load testing.

 Default function